 As part of this work, some other changes have been made to the installation options.
 Because of the structural changes required to deliver the Desktop Experience on Server, it will not be possible to convert from Server with Desktop Experience to Server Core.
 It will also not be possible to convert Server Core up to Server with Desktop Experience.

 We’ll have more to share on the installation options, including Nano Server, later this year.
-Thank you for all the feedback, please use Windows Server User Voice to keep it coming!
+Thank you for all the feedback, please use the Windows VPS Server User Voice to keep it coming!